jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-setup/index.md

 As a bit of a cathartic release, and a lot of fun with some good friends, it was a success!

-This is something I want to to much more of, but the political capital I spent trying to get this approved was probably not worth it.
+This is something I want to do much more of, but the political capital I spent trying to get this approved was probably not worth it.

 #### Preparing for the rest of the year